AdvancedCustomFields/docs/fields/radio-button.md

 ---

 ## Description
-The Radio button field creates a list of select-able inputs.
+The Radio Button field creates a list of select-able inputs.

 ## Screenshots
 <div class="gallery">